dictybase-playground/dev-notes/README.md

 * To delete remote tag, run `git push --delete origin tagName`

 5. If updating or creating helm chart, create a tarball with `helm package PATH_TO_CHART`
 6. Put this tarball in the `docs` folder in [kubernetes-charts](https://github.com/dictybase-docker/kubernetes-charts) repo and then run `helm repo index ./docs` to update the `index.yaml` file.

+**Workflow:**
+1. Push changes to develop
+2. Wait for Docker Hub to build it.
+3. Upgrade your chart

+*Quick workflow:*
+1. Build it in your machine with any tag (i.e. `docker build -t eric/user-exp:dev1 .`)
+- Note: if Dockerfile is not in root path, use `docker build -f build/Dockerfile -t eric/user-exp:dev1 .`)
+2. Push it to the Minikube Docker daemon (activate with `eval $(minikube docker-env)`)
+3. Upgrade your chart with that particular tag
+- `helm upgrade [RELEASE NAME] [CHART] --namespace dictybase [ARGS] --set image.repository=eric/user-exp --set image.tag=dev1 --set image.pullPolicy=IfNotPresent`

+**Dev/prod workflow:**
+1. Push to `develop` -> new image -> pull and test in minikube
+2. Rebase `develop` in `master`, create new tag and push both `master` and tag
+3. New image -> Sidd deploys it to staging cloud

+*Remember* update the staging dockerfile as necessary

+### Git

+* [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) - branching model for Git

+- Delete last commit: `git reset --hard HEAD^`
+- Delete last commit on remote branch: `git push origin +branchName`
+- Delete local branch: `git branch -d branchName`
+- Delete remote branch: `git push origin --delete branchName`
+- Rebase while in `develop`: `git rebase branchName`
+- Exclude folder from search: `git grep XYZ ':!docs'`

 ### Golang